PeppeL-G/course-material/src/courses/client-server-communication/project-instructions.md

 You get to decide what you want to put in your id token, but follow the specification as much as possible.

-When you're done you cna use Postman and see if you also get back an id token when you login.
-If you don you can use [the debugger at jwt.io](https://jwt.io/#debugger-io) to verify that the token contains expected information.
+When you're done you can use Postman and see if you also get back an id token when you login.
+If you do you can use [the debugger at jwt.io](https://jwt.io/#debugger-io) to verify that the token contains expected information.

 ### Hashing passwords
 Storing passwords in plain text is a bad idea.
 Users often use the same password on different platforms, and if their passwords on our platform are leaked (by accident or by a hacker that has manage to hack our platform), anyone can login on their accounts on the other platforms they are using.
 Quite bad!

 Instead, passwords should be hashed, and we should only store the hash value of their passwords.
-There exists many different hashing algorithms, but one of the best one to use for hashing passwords is [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
-Many hashing algorithms are designed to be fast, so the hash value quickly can be computed, but that is not suitable for passwords, because then hackers can use [brute-force](https://en.wikipedia.org/wiki/Brute-force_attack) to figure out what the original password was. bcrypt on the other hand has been designed to be slow to prevent this, and you can control how slow it should be (so you can make it even slower in the future when computers have become faster).
+There exists many different hashing algorithms, but one of the best ones to use for hashing passwords is [bcrypt](https://en.wikipedia.org/wiki/Bcrypt).
+Many hashing algorithms are designed to be fast, so the hash value quickly can be computed, but that is not suitable for passwords, because then hackers can use [brute-force](https://en.wikipedia.org/wiki/Brute-force_attack) to figure out what the original password was. bcrypt on the other hand has intentionally been designed to be slow to prevent this, and you can control how slow it should be (so you can make it even slower in the future when computers have become faster).

-To use bcrypt in Node.js you can use the npm package [bcrypt.js](https://www.npmjs.com/package/bcryptjs):
+To use bcrypt in Node.js you can use the npm package [bcryptjs](https://www.npmjs.com/package/bcryptjs):

 1. Download the npm package to your backend application:
     * In the root folder of your backend application, run the command `npm install bcryptjs`.